Mathematics

 1987 Michael Arbib (cybernetics with Norbert Wiener and Warren McCulloch) Brains, Machines and Mathematics.

-1998 formation of the Clay Mathematics Institute, who with help from Michael Atiyah, John Milnor present the Millenium Prize Problems: P versus NP, Hodge conjecture, the Pointcaré conjecture, Riemann hypothesis.
+1998 formation of the Clay Mathematics Institute, who with help from Michael Atiyah, John Milnor present the Millennium Prize Problems: P versus NP, Hodge conjecture, the Pointcaré conjecture, Riemann hypothesis.

-2003 Grigori Perelman solves the Pointcaré conjecture. quantum computing.
+2003 Grigori Perelman solves the Pointcaré conjecture (Millennium Prizes). quantum computing.

 2005 Stephen Hawking God Created the Integers.